How to structure a Dissertation ?

 This piece of advice is priceless; we have experimented over 12 years before we

 have invented a success formula a guaranteed thumb rule for scoring.

 % of total number of words of complete Dissertation

 Conclusion & Recommendations

-Use Calculator on start of the Page, you would receive your Dissertation Structure in Seconds.
+Use Calculator on start of the Page, you would according to number of words of your dissertation, you would receive your Dissertation Structure in seconds.